Celebrating the Contributions of Extraordinary Black Changemakers

 Famed orator and writer Fredrick Douglass was also a key architect of the movement that ended slavery, the very institution into which he was born.
 Even after his goal to abolish slavery was achieved, Douglass persisted in his struggle for equality, working in the women’s rights and civil rights movements to help set the stage for further landmark change in the United States.

 Douglass is featured on the Points of Light Monument, a one-mile walkway in Washington, D.C., that honors the actions and service of famous Americans who have transformed our nation and the world.
-During Black History Month, we recognize and celebrate the significant contributions that African-Americans have made throughout our history, recognizing their achievements and the great economic, social and political issues these points of lights dedicated their lives to.
+During Black History Month, we recognize and celebrate the significant contributions that African-Americans have made throughout our history, recognizing their achievements and the great economic, social and political issues these points of light dedicated their lives to.
 Learn about other influential African-Americans featured on the Monument:

 Harriet Tubman escaped a life of slavery only to return south, at her own peril, time and again, to lead more than 300 fugitive slaves through the Underground Railroad to safety and freedom.
 After the Civil War, Tubman raised money to clothe and educate newly freed African-American children and established a home for and indigent African-Americans.

 Booker T. Washington negotiated a course between accommodation and progress in advocating greater civil rights for blacks.
 His philosophy of “request” not “protest” allowed him to gain the respect of presidents and politicians.
 He believed education was a cornerstone for the advancement of blacks and his efforts to raise money for his beloved Tuskegee Institute helped secure its well-deserved reputation as a leading educational institution for African-Americans.